joshbaz/UMI-FACULTY-CLIENT/PWA-SETUP.md

 ## Installation

 ### Desktop (Chrome, Edge, Safari)
-1. Open the UMI Faculty Portal in your browser
+1. Open the UMI School Portal in your browser
 2. Look for the install prompt or click the install icon in the address bar
 3. Click "Install" when prompted
 4. The app will be installed and can be launched from your desktop